sicoyle/sicoyle.github.io/README.md

 ## Welcome to Samantha Coyle's Website

-#Introduction

-I am currently a Sophomore at Texas State University.
-I am a Computer Science major, alongside my identical twin sister [Cassandra Coyle](www.cassiecoyle.me).
+I am currently a student at Texas State University.
+I love all things math and sceince related, so I decided to become a Computer Science major, alongside my identical twin sister [Cassandra Coyle](www.cassiecoyle.me).
 I am excited to continue learning about how Computer Science applies to the world and how it improves our day-to-day lives.

-Here is the [link](https://github.com/sicoyle/txstcs) to my school repository as I continue learning and improving my Computer Science skills at Texas State University.
+Here is a [link](https://github.com/sicoyle/txstcs) to my school repository as I continue to improve my skills.

-### Markdown
+### Resume

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Here is a list of my credentials:

 ```markdown
 Syntax highlighted code block